fasttrack42/FastTrack48/README.md

 FastTrack48 tells you what changes are happening to your body while you fast, and you'll learn more about each phase as you progress:

-**Disclaimer** There's no pharma or food-industry profit motive to fund *rigorous, expensive, invasive* human trials (serial muscle biopsies, isotope tracers), hence, the data below is inference plus partially substantiated facts.
+**Disclaimer** There's no pharma or food-industry profit motive to fund *rigorous, expensive, invasive* human trials (serial muscle biopsies, isotope tracers), hence, the data below is mostly derived from rodent studies 🐁 🐭, anecdotal testimonies 🗣️ and deep inference 🔍 🧩 🧩 🧩 🎯.

 | Time Window | Labeled Process | Evidence Class | Basis |
 |---|---|---|---|